 Q: Can I put a unit on my own private property?
 How do I arrange a private property install?

-Q: What is the difference between a Park Model Trailer & Mobile Home?
+Q: What is the difference between a Park Model Trailer & a Manufactured Home?

 A: Park Model Trailer – a recreational unit that meets the following criteria:

 - It is built on a single chassis mounted on wheels

 - It is designed to facilitate relocation from time to time

 - It is designed as a living quarters for seasonal camping and may be connected to those utilities necessary for operation of installed fixtures and appliances

 - It has a gross floor area, not exceeding 50m2 when in the set-up mode, and has a width greater than 2.6m in the transit mode.